Teaching the Finding Peace in a Frantic World Curriculum – 2-Day Teacher Training

 Curriculum materials and handouts for teaching the course are provided.

-IMPORTANT: You do not need to complete this workshop if you are currently on the OMC 12-month cohort training route
+IMPORTANT: You do not need to complete this workshop if you are currently on the OMF 12-month cohort teacher training route.

-The OMC provides Confirmation of Attendance letters to all participants who fully attend our training events.
+The OMF provides Confirmation of Attendance letters to all participants who attend 100% of the training event.